How to optimize BIMx Hyper-models

 Use Texture Mapping

 The accuracy and precision of the Archicad model greatly affect the viewer's experience when navigating in BIMx.
-The following recommendations will help you to provide the best possible BIMx model for your customers:
+The following recommendations will help you to create the best possible BIMx model.

-Carefully check its exterior and interior in the Archicad 3D window (with the OpenGL engine).
+Carefully check its exterior and interior in the Archicad 3D window.
 Check for the following modeling mistakes:

 • Missing or incorrectly applied textures